NREL/ReEDS-2.0/README.md

 **WARNING!:** The default case configurations were designed for modeling the lower 48 United States.
 Therefore, the user should be aware of possible issues with executing an interconnect in isolation, including but not limited to the following:

 * Natural gas prices are based on either national or census division supply curves.
 The natural gas prices are computed as a function of the quantity consumed relative to a reference quantity.
-Consuming less than the reference quanity drives the price downward; consuming more drives the price upward.
+Consuming less than the reference quantity drives the price downward; consuming more drives the price upward.
 When modeling a single interconnection, the user should either modify the reference gas quantity to account for a smaller spatial extent or use fixed gas prices in every census division (i.e., case configuration option [GSw\_GasCurve](#SwOther) = 2).
 For example, if we execute ERCOT in isolation using census division supply curves, we may want to reduce the reference gas quantity for the West South Central (WSC) census division which includes Texas, Oklahoma, Arkansas, and Louisiana.
 Or we could assume the gas price in the WSC region is fixed.

 * Infeasibilities may arise in state-level constraints when only part of a state is represented in an interconnect.
-For exammple, the Western interconnection includes a small portion of Texas (El Paso).
+For example, the Western interconnection includes a small portion of Texas (El Paso).
 State-level constraints will be enforced for Texas, but El Paso may not be able to meet the requirement for all of Texas.

 * Certain constraints may not apply in every interconnect.
 Some examples include:
   * California State RPS REC trading constraints only apply to the West